-Housing is a critical component that deserves consideration when a town is experiencing population growth and an integral aspect for not only continued growth but also for retaining residents.
-From 2002 to 2022, the number of housing units in Crossfield has increased by approximately 55%Error!
-B ookmark not defined.
+- Housing is a critical component that deserves consideration when a town is experiencing population growth and an integral aspect for not only continued growth but also for retaining residents.
+From 2002 to 2022, the number of housing units in Crossfield has increased by approximately 55% - While the characteristics of the population differentiate Crossfield from other comparable communities, the housing stock is very similar with a predominance of single-family, owner-occupied units at relatively low densities.